UoB-COMSM0166/2026-group-27/README.md

   <tr>
     <td>Progression & Rewards System</td>
-    <td>As a player who enjoys progression, I want to earn rewards for completing levels that I can spend on upgrades, so that I feel my abilities improve over time and I have a better chance of surviving harder levels.
+    <td>"As a player who enjoys progression, I want to earn rewards for completing levels that I can spend on upgrades, so that I feel my abilities improve over time and I have a better chance of surviving harder levels."
  </td>
     <td>
 - Given the player completes a level <br>